 Sentenced prisoners are either serving sentences imposed by the courts or are imprisoned because they have not paid their fines.
 There are also prisoners who have been convicted and sentenced who are awaiting appeals and have been refused bail, as well as prisoners who have been convicted but not yet sentenced.

 Sentenced prisoners must wear prison clothing.
 The clothing provided must be suitable for the climate and for any work undertaken by the sentenced prisoner (s 47(1)(d) Corrections Act).

-Prisoners’ own clothing and other items taken from them during reception (see ‘Reception’, below) are held by the prison authorities.
+Prisoners’ own clothing and other items taken from them during reception (see ‘Reception’ in ‘What happens when a prisoner arrives at prison?’) are held by the prison authorities.
 Under the Corrections Regulations, prison authorities can refuse to store clothing and personal effects for health reasons, or due to the nature and quantity of the items.
-In dealing with a prisoner’s Any property that is not freehold land (real property)., prison staff must follow specific requirements.
+In dealing with a prisoner’s personal property, prison staff must follow specific requirements.
 Stored items must be returned to the prisoner when they are released.